-- 8. The psychoactive side effects of swallowed synthetic THC may be more intense than those that occur from smoking, thereby increasing the likelihood of adverse psychological reactions.
-This occurs because the liver actually produces, in high concentration, an active metabolite. - 9.
+- 5 8.
+The psychoactive side effects of swallowed synthetic THC may be more intense than those that occur from smoking, thereby increasing the likelihood of adverse psychological reactions.
+6 - This occurs because the liver actually produces, in high concentration, an active metabolite.
+7

+- 8 9.
 Smoking is a highly unusual way to administer a drug.
-Many drugs could be smoked, but there is no good reason to do so because oral preparations produce adequate blood concentrations.
-This is not the case with THC.
+Many drugs could be smoked, 9 but there is no good reason to do so because oral preparations produce adequate blood concentrations.
+10 This is not the case with THC.
 Inhaling is a better route of administration than swallowing.
-Inhaling is about equal in efficiency to intravenous injection, and considerably more practical. - medical cannabis.
+Inhaling - 12 10.
+"Cannabis buyers' cooperatives" are the best and safest way for patients to obtain medical cannabis.
 Patients who rely on the criminal street markets to obtain marijuana necessarily acquire cannabis of unknown potency and purity.
 For example, marijuana purchased from a street dealer may contain fungal spores, which may be deadly for AIDS patients who have suppressed immune systems.
 As a result of the dangers of obtaining marijuana from the criminal market, some patients who need the drug may choose to forego their medication. - 11.
 The Drug Enforcement Administration's own administrative law judge, Francis L. Young, concluded not only that marijuana's medical utility had been adequately demonstrated by the evidence, but that marijuana had been shown to be "one of the safest therapeutically active substances known to man."
-The DEA administrator ignored this opinion when he decided to maintain marijuana as a Schedule I drug. - 12.
-For many patients medical cannabis is necessary to avert imminent and often life-threatening harm.
-For many patients, such as those undergoing intensive chemotherapy or experiencing AIDS-related "wasting syndrome," medical cannabis saves their lives.
+The DEA administrator ignored this opinion when he decided to maintain marijuana as a Schedule I drug. - 23 12.
+For many patients medical cannabis is necessary to avert imminent and often life-24 threatening harm.
+For many patients, such as those undergoing intensive chemotherapy or 25 experiencing AIDS-related "wasting syndrome," medical cannabis saves their lives.
 For patients